 Today we are going to continue with our series on the run game and take a look at the Trap.
 Let’s get into it!

-Before we get going, if you haven’t yet downloaded the spread running game playbook, click here to download it now.
+Before we get going, two things.
+First, if you want to perfect your run game, you have to check out over 7 hours of video content in the Spread Running Game Academy.
+Second, if you haven’t yet downloaded the spread running game playbook, click here to download it now.
 Like all of my playbooks it is, and always will be, free.

 Here are the things I love about the Trap.